' CareCredit for Medical Bills? - Law Offices of Robert M. Geller

 The Consumer Financial Protection Bureau recently ordered CareCredit to make $34.1 million in refunds of interest and fees charged to customers that were unknowingly signed up for the credit card as far back as 2009.
 Further, the company must revise is disclosures, advise customers when their promotional period will expire and sign up customers directly for balances over $1,000.
 Medical and dental office staff can no longer enroll patients with transactions over that amount.

 Medical bills are a significant reason why some Florida patients file for bankruptcy protection.
-It is typically difficult to plan for a medical emergency or chronic illness that could end up costing thousands of dollars, even if a patient has insurance.
+It is typically difficult to plan for a medical emergency or chronic illness.
+These could end up costing thousands of dollars, even if a patient has insurance.
 When a patient struggles to pay medical costs, they often end up behind on other bills as well.
-However, medical costs and other types of debt can be discharged in a bankruptcy filing, providing patients with a clean financial slate and the ability to start over again without the pressure of unmanageable debt.
+However, medical costs and other types of debt can be discharged in a bankruptcy filing.
+This provides patients with a clean financial slate and the ability to start over without the pressure of unmanageable debt.

 Source: dailylocal.com, CareCredit faces $34.1 million action over enrollment practices, Danielle Douglas, Dec.
 13, 2013